 The tender process was split into two phases; Technical Evaluation and Commercial Evaluation.

 In the first phase the client set up a risk management team to support the tender process.
 The team ensured the tender package evaluation criteria included ‘risk management capabilities’.

 From a pre-determined scoring matrix, the bidders were required to achieve a minimum score of 70 points out of which 15 points were allocated to their risk management capabilities.

 Upon meeting this threshold during the technical evaluation the bidders were then allowed to proceed to the second phase, commercial evaluation.

 The principle was that only a technically qualified bidder with the lowest acceptable price was to be appointed.

-The case study project used a traditional procurement route (Design, Bid, and Build).
-However, a rigid risk management process was well planned and implemented from the design stage as the architects were subject to same tendering process.
+The case study project used a traditional procurement route (design, bid, and build).
+However, a rigid procurement risk management process was well planned and implemented from the design stage as the architects were subject to the same tendering process in this construction project.
 A project design risk register enabled the risk team to understand the design risks that could affect the project through to the construction stage.

 The register was detailed and categorised into respective project risk categories, such as, but not limited to: